 How important is music to your creative process?

 Music is very important to my artistic process.
 I use music to set the pace of my sculpting and the mood and feel for the work.
-If I’m working to a deadline, I may put music on that has up-tempo pace to make me work faster.
+If I’m working to a deadline, I may put music on that has an up-tempo pace to make me work faster.